This scheme builds bridges between Parliamentarians, Civil Servants and some of the best research scientists in the UK.

 In 2012, the Royal Society hosted the first event for alumni of the scheme.
 This was an opportunity to meet and to discuss their experiences, and how they have used their experience in both parliamentary work and research.

 Cloning, GM crops, Climate Change and nanotechnology: these are issues at the forefront of debate in Parliament.
-The Royal Society offers this scheme as an easy way to provide MP’s with the opportunity to explore the science behind their decisions.
-By pairing a MP or Civil Servant with a leading scientist, both gain an understanding of the work behind the fundamental issues involved in each field.
+The Royal Society offers this scheme as an easy way to provide Parliamentarians with the opportunity to explore the science behind their decisions.
+By pairing MPs, Peers or Civil Servants with a leading scientist, both gain an understanding of the work behind the fundamental issues involved in each field.

 Andrew Stunell MP and Dr Martin Attfield

-The Royal Society Pairing scheme offers scientists the opportunity to understand the policy process and explore methods of sharing their knowledge with Government.
-Scientists will be paired with either an MP or Civil Servant.
-They will spend time together in their Laboratory and in turn in their paired MP’s constituency or Civil Servant's Government office.
+The Royal Society Pairing scheme offers scientists working in industry or academia the opportunity to understand the policy process and explore methods of sharing their knowledge with Government.
+Scientists will spend time together in their Laboratory and in turn in their paired MP’s constituency or Civil Servant's Government office.
 All scientists will participate in a ‘Week in Westminster’ providing a valuable insight into how science policy is formed.

-Applicants are required to have at least two years postdoctoral research experience.
+Applicants are required to have at least two years postdoctoral research experience or equivalent research experience in industry.
 Applicants should also be able to demonstrate good communication skills, and in particular, an ability to communicate their research to a lay audience.